bgoonz/gists-revamp/by-extension/markdown/Scope-context-closure.md

 **Changing Context using Bind**

-“The simplest use of `bind()` is to make a function that, no matter how it is called, is called with a particular this value”.
+“The simplest use of `bind()` is to make a function that, no matter how it is called, is called with a particular this value".

 **Binding with Arguments**